After the IPO, are there any restrictions on how soon I can sell shares of my company's stock?

 Therefore, 90 days after your company becomes subject to the ongoing SEC reporting requirements, which is usually the public offering date, you can sell your shares (unless you are further restricted by the lockup agreement).
 Almost all companies try to fit their pre-IPO option and stock grants into Rule 701.
 Otherwise, when Rule 701 does not apply, the company may need to make a rescission offer, as Google did before its IPO.
 (See its SEC filing amendment and later SEC settlement, which explain what happened.)

 In addition, even when your company registers the stock-plan shares on Form S-8, you need to hold your option shares or restricted stock for the duration of any contractual lockup agreement with the underwriters.
+This is commonly 180 days, though there are exceptions and early-release provisions.
 Regardless of when your company went public, your sales will be limited by your company's policy for preventing insider trading.

 Finally, if you are an affiliate of your company for the purposes of securities laws, you are generally required to sell your shares in accordance with the volume restrictions and notice requirements of SEC Rule 144.